2011 Best Doctoral Student Papers Awards

-The Program Committee of the ASN Convention, held on 15-17 April 2010 at Columbia University, is pleased to announce the winners of the sixth annual ASN Doctoral Student Awards.
-Chosen from among 97 doctoral students participating in the competition, the five award recipients contributed rigorously researched and insightful analyses on a range of issues across the disciplines of history and political science.
-This year's winners in the competition's fiveour regional/thematic sections are:
+The Program Committee of the ASN Convention, held on 14-16 April 2011 at Columbia University, is pleased to announce the winners of the seventh annual ASN Doctoral Student Awards.
+Chosen from among doctoral students participating in the 2011 Convention, the five winners presented impressive papers in history and political science demonstrating extensive research and innovative analyses of nationalities issues past and present.

 Category: The Balkans